 Kafue is Zambia’s oldest park and by far the largest.
 It was proclaimed in 1950 and is the second largest national park in the world—roughly the size of Wales.
 The Park is a raw and diverse slice of African wilderness with excellent game viewing, bird watching and fishing opportunities.
 The park sustains huge herds of a great diversity of wildlife, from massive herds of Cape buffalo, to thousands of red lechwe on the plains, the ubiquitous puku, the stately sable and roan antelopes in the woodland, the diminutive oribi and duiker, and the predators that subsist upon them all.
 The defassa waterbuck, herds of tsessebe, hartebeest and zebra make for a full menu of antelope.

 Lower Zambezi National Park

 This is Zambia’s newest park and as such is still relatively undeveloped.
 Its beauty lies in its absolute wilderness state.
-The diversity of animals is not as wide as the other big parks, but the opportunities to get close to game wandering in and out of the Zambezi channels are spectacular.
+The diversity of animals is not as wide as the other big parks, but the opportunities during a Zambia luxury safari to get close to game wandering in and out of the Zambezi channels are spectacular.
 The Park lies opposite the famous Mana Pools Reserve in Zimbabwe and the whole area on both sides of the river is a massive wildlife sanctuary.
 Most of the game is concentrated along the valley floor.
 There is an escarpment along the northern end which acts as a physical barrier to most of the park’s animal species.
 Enormous herds of elephant, some up to 100 strong, are often seen at the river’s edge.
 Island hopping buffalo and waterbuck are common.
 The park also hosts good populations of lion and leopard, as well as magnificent birds such as the fish eagle.